kubermatic/docs/content/kubermatic/master/architecture/supported-providers/kubevirt/kubevirt.en.md

 *Note3:* Migration to the instanceType API

-Please note that in the next KKP release, we will migrate to the new instanceType API, as the VirtualMachineInstance will be deprecated.
+Please note that in the next KKP release, we will migrate to the new *VirtualMachineInstancetype* ([alpha release](https://github.com/kubevirt/api/blob/main/instancetype/v1alpha1/types.go#L35)), as the *VirtualMachineInstancePreset* will be deprecated.
-This will for example lift the limitation around the list of merged fields from the `VirtualMachineInstance`.
+This will for example lift the limitation around the list of merged fields from the `VirtualMachineInstance` and provide deterministic behavior with immediate detection of merge conflicts.

 ---